Charge sensitivity of a cavity-embedded Cooper pair transistor limited by single-photon shot noise: Abstract

 \section{Abstract}

-Using a field operator scattering approach, we analyze the quantum dynamics of an ultrasensitive electrometer - a Cooper pair transistor embedded in a quarter-wave microwave cavity (cCPT), which is capable of mediating the standard optomechanical interaction in the ultrastrong coupling regime.
-This approach gives a first principles description of the CPT-renormalized cavity resonant frequency dependence on the applied gate voltage and magnetic flux biases.
-The approach furthermore validates a simpler model of the cCPT based on distributed network theory.
-While the cCPT is inherently a strongly nonlinear system, we restrict our present analysis to a necessary first investigation of its linear charge sensing capabilities, limiting to low pump powers corresponding to an average cavity photon number $\lesssim 1$.
-Assuming realizable cCPT parameters similar to those obtained from a characterization of an actual experimental device (B. L. Brock {\it et al}., arXiv:2011.06298), we predict the fundamental, quantum noise-limited charge sensitivity to be $0.12\, \mu{\mathrm{e}}/\sqrt{\mathrm{Hz}}$ when the pumped cavity has an average of one photon and the cCPT is operated close to charge degeneracy.
+Using an operator scattering approach, we analyze the quantum dynamics of an ultrasensitive electrometer -- a Cooper pair transistor embedded in a quarter-wave microwave cavity (cCPT).
+While the cCPT is inherently a tunable, strongly nonlinear system affording a diverse range of functionalities, we restrict our present analysis to a necessary first investigation of its linear charge sensing capabilities, limiting to low pump powers corresponding to an average cavity photon number $\lesssim 1$.
+Assuming realizable cCPT parameters (B. L. Brock {\it et al}., Phys.
+Rev. Applied {\bf 15}, 044009), and not including noise from the subsequent amplifier chain, we predict the fundamental, photon shot noise-limited charge sensitivity to be $0.12\, \mu{\mathrm{e}}/\sqrt{\mathrm{Hz}}$ when the pumped cavity has an average of one photon and the cCPT is operated close to charge degeneracy.
+This is to be compared with a first reported charge sensitivity value $14\, \mu{\mathrm{e}}/\sqrt{\mathrm{Hz}}$ in the single-photon regime (B. L. Brock {\it et al}., arXiv:2102.05362).